racket/rhombus/0002-lang-process.md

 For rationale see Motivation.

-One alternative to this process are that syntax related proposals are evaluated in the absense of some objective criteria and instead by vote, by discussion, or by fiat.
+One alternative to this process are that syntax related proposals are evaluated in the absence of some objective criteria and instead by vote, by discussion, or by fiat.

 # Prior art